Background image

 • Continuation of mining operations to the north and west of the existing Falbrook Mining Area out to Middle Falbrook and Stony Creek Roads;

-• Maintaining the currently approved combined RCN peak raw coal extraction rate of six million tonnes per annum (i.e. the amount of resource extracted per
+• Maintaining the currently approved combined RCN peak raw coal extraction rate of six million tonnes per annum (i.e. the maximum amount of resource extracted per annum will remain the same as currently approved);

 • Revisions to the final landform, including changes to the number, location and volumes of the final voids allowing for enhanced future land use (predominantly for cattle grazing);